 * FlashBack: Used when Klein is interviewing Victor's bosses to find out what kind of worker he was.
 Both of Victor's bosses praise Victor for his dedication to the job, and both flashbacks show Victor dealing with potentially dangerous situations in the workplace politely and peacefully.

 * FriendlyEnemy: Rodney and Detective Mazilli have known each other a long time and exchange friendly banter even as Rodney is arrested.
 Rodney doesn't seem to have the same respect for Klein.

 * GangstaStyle: The entire movie runs on this.
 It's all the clockers know and aspire to.
 Lampshaded in a sequence when Klein coaches a young boy during a police interview intercut with shots of gang-bangers pointing guns sideways at each other making "bang bang" noises.

 * GoodIsNotNice: Andre the Giant, the black housing cop who patrols the projects.
 He is always looking out for the kids in the neighborhood and is angry to see Strike turn into a clocker.
-When Strike leads Tyrone down the same path, Andre proves how not-nice he can be.
+When [[spoiler: Strike leads Tyrone down the same path,]] Andre proves how not-nice he can be.

 * INeverSaidItWasPoison: An inversion.
-Victor has confessed to the crime, but Klein doesn't think it adds up for a stand-up citizen to murder someone in cold blood, especially when Victor can't seem to get the details of the crime right.
+Victor has confessed to the crime, but Klein doesn't think it adds up that he shot Darryl in self-defense, because Victor can't seem to get the details of the crime right.